First Steps

 Step 4: Understand the Module Configuration

-Section titled “Step 4: Understand the Module Configuration”The main.tf file contains the required providers and points to the YAML data directory:
+Section titled “Step 4: Understand the Module Configuration”The main.tf file contains the required providers and points to the YAML data and template directories:

 terraform { required_providers { nxos = { source = "CiscoDevNet/nxos" } }}